Frequently Asked Questions

 7. Q. What is meant by a working ability in Arabic, German, Italian, Japanese, Korean, Mandarin (Chinese), Portuguese, Russian or Spanish?

 A. Individuals indicating a working ability in these languages may be tested by the department as part of the hiring process.
-More information on “working ability” in a foreign language.
+For more information, please visit the Language Testing Scales/Levels page of our website.

 8. Q. How quickly can I go abroad on posting?
 How much of my career will I spend abroad?